Complements of caustics of the real $J_{10}$ singularities: Chirality of virtual Morse functions. Proof of Theorem

 \subsection{Proof of chirality statements of Theorem~\ref{cher}}

-\begin{proposition} If a virtual component of class $\Phi_1$ or $\Phi_3$ consists of virtual functions with ten real critical points and is achiral, then its $D$-graph has an automorphism, whose restriction to the set of vertices corresponding to minimum points $($or to the set of vertices corresponding to maximum points$)$ is an involution with at most one fixed point. \end{proposition}
+\begin{proposition} If a virtual component of type $\Phi_1$ or $\Phi_3$ consists of virtual functions with ten real critical points and is achiral, then its $D$-graph has an automorphism, whose restriction to the set of vertices corresponding to minimum points $($or to the set of vertices corresponding to maximum points$)$ is an involution with at most one fixed point. \end{proposition}

 {\it Proof.} Let $f(x, y)$ be a generic Morse polynomial in an achiral isotopy class with ten real critical points.
 There are two one-to-one correspondences between its critical points and the critical points of the polynomial $f(x, -y)$.
-One correspondence preserves the critical values of the critical points, and the other is obtained by continuing over the path connecting the two polynomials in the isotopy class.
-The composition of these one-to-one correspondences of critical points (and hence of the corresponding vertices of the associated D-graphs) extends to an automorphism of the D-graph of $f$.
-This automorphism maps the vertex corresponding to the minimum point with the $i$th value from above of coordinate $y$ to the vertex corresponding to the point with the $i$th value from below.
-Similarly, it permutes the points of maxima.
+One correspondence preserves the critical values of the critical points, and the other is obtained by tracing the critical points along the path connecting the two polynomials in the isotopy class.
+The composition of these correspondences of critical points (and, consequently, of the corresponding vertices of the associated D-graphs) extends to an automorphism of the D-graph of $f$.
+This automorphism maps the vertex corresponding to $i$-th from the right minimum point to the vertex corresponding to the $i$-th from the left minimum point.
+Similarly, it permutes the maximum points.
 In particular, it defines an involutive permutation of each of these two sets of points with at most one fixed point in each. $\Box$